-If you want to visit the best Christmas markets in north France, you’re in luck.
-It’s just a short ferry ride across the English Channel to many of these, so you can do a one-day trip.
-But if it’s possible, you’ll find it much more fun to stay over.
-Take your car, visit any of the best Christmas markets in north France and come home with a car packed with goodies.
+The best Christmas markets in north France are just a short ferry ride across the English Channel, then you’ve got a great choice from Lille down to Le Touquet.
+You can just do a short day trip to the nearest, but if it’s possible it’s much more fun to stay over.
+Take your car, visit any of the best Christmas markets in north France, eat a good meal and stay overnight.
+Then come home packed with goodies.

-Here you’ll find details on the markets, dates, how to get there and that all-important…where to stay.
+Here you’ll find details on the markets, dates, how to get there and that all-important detail…where to stay.

 Amiens in Picardy

-Amiens has France’s largest Gothic cathedral which lights up with its spectacular son-et-lumière ‘Chroma’ show at Christmas, nightly from 7pm.
+Amiens has France’s largest Gothic cathedral.
+At Christmas it is transformed by its spectacular son-et-lumière show.
 It makes the perfect backdrop to the annual market.

-It’s a big market with 130 chalets that offer food, drink and gifts from France, Canada and India.
-There are special Christmas-themed rides for children (don’t miss the train), and a Big Wheel for those a little older.
-It takes place in the center of the city in Place Gambetta, la rue de noyon and la rue des 3 cailloux.
+Amiens’ Christmas market is big with over 130 chalets selling food, drink and gifts from all over France, but also from further afield and places like Canada and India.
+There are special Christmas-themed rides for children (don’t miss the train), and a Big Wheel for the older ones.
+It takes place in the center of the city in Place Gambetta and the surrounding streets.

 How to get to Amiens from the UK

-By train: Take the Eurostar from London St Pancras, Ebbsfleet or Ashford to Lille Europe.
-Transfer from Lille Europe station to Gare de Lille Flandres (an 8-minute walk).
-Trains leave from Gare de Lille Flandres to Arras regularly throughout the day.
+By train: Take the Eurostar from London St Pancras to Lille Europe.
+Transfer from Lille Europe station to Gare de Lille Flandres (8-minute walk).
+Trains leave from Gare de Lille Flandres to Amiens regularly throughout the day.
 A ticket costs from £20 and the journey takes from 1 hour 18 minutes (direct).